“Uplink established, we’re good to go. Viv, can you hear us?”

 “Thank you.”

-Micah's expression of sincere worry switches out for that aloofness he vastly prefers as he realizes Bern is alright.
+For just a moment, Micah’s expression slips into one of sincere worry, but upon realizing Bern is alright, it switches out for that aloofness he vastly prefers.
 The goat sits up, equipment still lumped together in their lap as they clutch their beetle-blue helmet in a reflexive effort to comfort their head.

 “I would… blurgh, would love just a little bit of warning in advance next time,” they pant out.